ibm-cloud-docs/containers/cs_locations.md

 | US South | Dallas | **dal10, dal12, dal13**, mex01, sjc03, sjc04, sao01 |
 {: caption="Corresponding {{site.data.keyword.containershort}} and {{site.data.keyword.cloud_notm}} regions, with zones.
 Multizone-capable zones are in bold." caption-side="top"}

-By using {{site.data.keyword.containerlong_notm}} regions, you can create or access Kubernetes clusters in a region other than the {{site.data.keyword.cloud_notm}} region that you are logged in to. {{site.data.keyword.containerlong_notm}} region endpoints refer specifically to the {{site.data.keyword.containerlong_notm}}, not {{site.data.keyword.cloud_notm}} as a whole.

-You might want to log in to another {{site.data.keyword.containerlong_notm}} region for the following reasons:
-  * You created {{site.data.keyword.cloud_notm}} services or private Docker images in one region and want to use them with {{site.data.keyword.containerlong_notm}} in another region.
-  * You want to access a cluster in a region that is different from the default {{site.data.keyword.cloud_notm}} region that you are logged in to.

-To switch regions, use the `ibmcloud ks init` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_init).